5 types of moving companies

 2. Local movers

 Some moving companies only operate inside a defined local area, like within a specific city or state.
-They may be required to register with the DOT or local authorities.
+Those companies may be required to register with the DOT or local authorities, depending on regulations in the region.

-Local movers often charge by the hour — typically around $80 to $100 hourly for two crew members.
-The biggest factor in your cost for a local move is how many items you’re moving; the more time and hands you require from the company, the more you’ll have to pay.
+Local movers often charge by the hour.
+In 2023, rates typically ranged from $80 to $100 per hour for two crew members.
+The biggest factor in your cost for a local move is how many items you’re moving.
+The more time and labor you require, the higher your overall cost will be.
 You can also expect to pay more for heavy, fragile or oddly shaped items, like pianos or hot tubs.

 3. Corporate/military movers

-Corporate and military moving companies that operate across state lines are required to register with the DOT and obtain a USDOT number, and military movers must register with the Department of Defense's Defense Personal Property Program (DP3) to move military members' personal property.
+Movers operating across state lines must register with the USDOT and obtain a USDOT number, while military movers must also register with the Department of Defense's Defense Personal Property Program (DP3) to transport the personal property of military members.

 4. International movers

 International moving companies help individuals, families and corporations move their belongings to a new country.
-They’re experienced in international moving logistics, including shipping by air and sea, handling customs and tracking items.
-These movers are required to register with the DOT to operate legally in the U.S.
+These companies are experienced in international moving logistics, including shipping by air and sea, handling customs and tracking items.
+International movers are required to register with the DOT to operate legally in the U.S.

 Any moving company that transports personal belongings overseas must also register with the Federal Maritime Commission.